-Baby sleeping disorders treatment in London at home or in our Physiotherapy & Osteopathy practice: what are baby sleeping disorders?
+Baby sleeping disorders treatment in London at our practices in East London Moorgate EC2, Belgravia Westminster SW1 and Clapham SW4 or at your home in London – What are baby sleeping disorders?
 What is cranial osteopathy?

 A child’s sleep varies according to their age; it begins to stabilize around the age of 3.
 Until then sleeping disorders can be common.

 Symptoms of sleeping disorders are:

 - The baby or the child has difficulties in falling asleep

 - They wake up several times a night

 - They sleep just for a short while.